 Art & Design (Fine Art) A Level

+Students will explore a variety of approaches and take risks in a safe, creative and supportive working environment.
 We cover a range of techniques and processes such as drawing, digital, photographic, and 3D painting, and in some instances stitch and moving image.

 What does the course involve?